Council Fire

 Frequently Asked Questions

-Common forms include vague or undefined claims ('eco-friendly,' 'sustainable,' 'green' without substantiation), hidden trade-offs (highlighting one green attribute while ignoring larger environmental impacts), misleading imagery (nature scenes in marketing for polluting products), irrelevant claims (advertising the absence of substances already banned by law), and false labels or certifications.
-Increasingly, 'greenwishing' — setting ambitious targets without credible plans — is also considered a form of greenwashing.
+Common forms include vague or undefined claims ('eco-friendly,' 'sustainable,' 'green' without substantiation), hidden trade-offs (highlighting one green attribute while ignoring larger impacts), misleading imagery (nature scenes in marketing for polluting products), irrelevant claims (advertising the absence of substances already banned by law), and false labels or certifications.
+'Greenwishing' — setting ambitious targets without credible plans — has also become a major concern, particularly around net-zero commitments.

 Look for specificity: credible sustainability commitments include concrete targets, timelines, baseline measurements, and interim milestones.
-Be skeptical of companies that set distant net-zero targets without near-term reduction plans, that report only favorable metrics while omitting others, that rely heavily on carbon offsets rather than actual emission reductions, or that tout ESG ratings without disclosing the underlying data.
-Third-party assurance of sustainability data and alignment with recognized frameworks (GHG Protocol, SBTi, CSRD) are positive indicators.
+Be skeptical of companies that set distant net-zero targets without near-term reduction plans, report only favorable metrics while omitting others, rely heavily on offsets rather than actual reductions, or join voluntary coalitions without making material changes.
+Third-party assurance and alignment with frameworks like the GHG Protocol and SBTi are positive indicators.

 From Council Fire